 Directions:

-Notes: I typically make this pie crust in my Kitchen-Aid mixer and make several at a time to freeze.
+Note: I typically make this pie crust in my Kitchen-Aid mixer using the paddle attachment and make several at a time to freeze.

 Leave a comment